 We are committed to good corporate governance, which strengthens the accountability of our Board of Directors and promotes the long-term interests of our stockholders.
-The list below highlights our independent Board of Directors and leadership practices, as discussed further in this Proxy Statement.
+The list below highlights governance activities of our Board of Directors and other corporate governance practices, as discussed further in this Proxy Statement.